14 Ways to Reduce Anxiety Naturally

 Simply take time to see the best possible outcome for your present concern.
 However, don’t only visualize the best possible outcome of whatever you are worried about, but also take time to visualize yourself confident and relaxed in whatever challenging future circumstance may come about.

-Practice deep breathing while you are visualizing for the best possible outcomes.
-This is a practice that has freed many people from test anxiety, performance or speaking anxiety, sleeplessness and various phobias.
+Practice deep breathing while you are visualizing the best possible outcomes.
+This is a practice that has freed many people from test anxiety, performance or speaking anxiety, sleeplessness, and various phobias.
 Use it to help you overcome your struggle with anxiety.

 brain regeneration, Brain Regeneration: 12 Ways to Heal Brain Cells